hyhy26157/DEzoomcamp2024_HW/Homework_3/homework.md

 - 0 MB for the External Table and 6.41MB for the Materialized Table
 - 18.82 MB for the External Table and 47.60 MB for the Materialized Table
-- 0 MB for the External Table and 0MB for the Materialized Table
+- 0 MB for the External Table and 0MB for the Materialized Table -this
 - 2.14 MB for the External Table and 0MB for the Materialized Table